 Some departures in the past have experienced delays.
-Based on past experience, the estimated chance of delay is very low, in the range of 5-10%.
-Still, it is important that prospective participants understand that weather conditions could impact the operation.
+Based on past experience, the estimated chance of delay is very low.
+Still, it is important that prospective participants understand that flights to and from Antarctica operate based on weather conditions.
 Travelers are responsible for any expenses associated with the rescheduling of airline tickets or onward travel plans.
-Should weather delay a departure, the Contingency Plan detailed below will be put into operation.
-In the unlikely event that the flight from Antarctica cannot operate due to unfavorable conditions, whether at point of origin and/or at the destination, the following contingency plan applies:
+In the unlikely event that the flight to Punta Arenas cannot operate due to unfavorable conditions the following contingency plan applies.

 Single Hotel Accommodation: